sol-magic/solana-telegram-trading-bot/README.md

 Telegram: https://t.me/magicsolwiz Discord: m_solwiz

+Please feel free to reach out to me here if you need assistance with any your projects.

+## Demo Show
-I have demo teleram trading bot link.
-Lots of others are trying to use it as what they developed.
-So DM me to check it out.
+I have a demo Telegram trading bot available.
+Many others are attempting to use it and build upon what I've developed.
+Please feel free to DM me if you would like to check it out.
-You can always feel free to find me here for my help on other projects.

 ## Features